 Example: Using a star rating scale of 1 star "not at all informative" and 5 star "very informative", how informative was this 60-second explainer video about Drive Research?

-28) Continuous sum.
+#28.
+Continuous sum.

 Using a continuous sum scale, the respondent can apply 65 points to Factor C, 10 to Factor A, 15 to Factor D, and 10 to Factor B. The constant sum scale adds these points together in real-time to make sure your respondent totals 100.

-29) Video sentiment.
+#29.
+Video sentiment.

-With this survey question you can embed a video easily into your programmed version.
-The respondent may watch a video and follow-up questions can be asked using radio buttons, a slider scale, or other type of question.
-The intent is to capture feedback and feelings about the video shown.
+With this survey question, you can embed a video easily into your programmed version.
+The respondent may watch a video and follow-up questions can be asked using radio buttons, a slider scale, or other types of questions.

-30) Audio sentiment.
+#30.
+Audio sentiment.